 Finding clients that pay well is a difficult task.
-But we have to do it if we need freelance writing jobs in online magazines especially in these pandemic times
+But we have to do it if we need freelance writing jobs in online magazines, especially in these pandemic times

 Don’t worry you are not alone in this, somebody somewhere is feeling the same way as you are.
-But content is something that never goes out of need especially in businesses, digital publications, or magazines, they will always require a content writer.
+But content is something that never goes out of need, especially in businesses, digital publications, or magazines, they will always require a content writer.

 If you think the market is getting saturated, then let me tell you that there is always a requirement for well-written articles by expert writers who can do deep research, meet deadlines, and interview sources.

 But the biggest question is HOW?
 How can we get freelance writing jobs in online magazines?
-And the answer to this is to target the magazine editors and pitch them the great story idea.
+And the answer to this is to target the magazine editors and pitch them a great story idea.

 This is high time and editors are looking for stories to complete their magazines in an interesting way.

 The warning here is “Do not feel scared of rejection”.
 Having this fear will stop you from beginning anything and you will just sit back.
 Instead, take action and pitch the editors with a great story idea.